fluidex/fluidex.github.io/content/pages/about/index.en.md

 ## Footnote

-[1]: We would like to save the effort of discussing chain re-organization for now.
+[1]: We would like to save the effort of discussing chain re-organizations for now.
 Becaue that's what layer 1 should consider and handle.